raspberrypilearning/mission-space-lab-creator-guide/en/step_6.md

 More information on submitting your program is available in the [Mission Space Lab mentor guide](https://astro-pi.org/mission-space-lab/mentor-guide-4).

 If you are using the online version of Astro Pi Replay, you can download a ZIP file containing the output generated during your test runs.
-This is NOT the Zip file that should be uploaded as your submission.
+This is NOT the ZIP file that should be uploaded as your submission.

 --- task ---

-Generate a zip file for your project, and ask your mentor to submit it to us before the deadline.
+Generate a ZIP file for your project, and ask your mentor to submit it to us before the deadline.

 --- /task ---